Terms and conditions

 Improving Your Experience on Government of Canada Websites

 A digital marker is a resource created by the visitor's browser in order to remember certain pieces of information for the web server to reference during the same or subsequent visits to the website.
 Examples of digital markers are "cookies" or HTML5 web storage.
 Some examples of what digital markers do are as follows:

 - they allow a website to recognize a previous visit each time the visitor accesses the site;

 - they track what information is viewed on a site, which helps website administrators ensure visitors find what they are looking for.

 CIPO uses sessional and/or persistent digital markers on some portions of its website.
-During your online visit, your browser exchanges data with Industry Canada's (IC) web server (on CIPO's behalf).
+During your online visit, your browser exchanges data with Innovation, Science and Economic Development Canada's (IC) web server (on CIPO's behalf).
 The digital markers used do not allow CIPO to identify individuals.